List of Babylon 5 characters: Elizabeth Lochley

 Due to a troubled youth, Lochley never consumed alcoholic beverages or other drugs from the moment she began her military career.
 After Captain Sheridan is relieved of his command, he requests Earth to assign Lochley as his replacement.
-Although she chose not to join Sheridan's rebellion against the corrupt government headed by Morgan Clark, he still trusted her judgment and ability.
+Although she chooses not to join Sheridan's rebellion against the corrupt government headed by Morgan Clark, he still trusts her judgment and ability.
 The show later reveals that Sheridan and Lochley had been married briefly after graduating from EarthForce Academy.
-While the marriage didn't work out, they still have a mutual respect and appreciation.
-She proved to be a strong and capable leader, finding solutions to many crises and coping with the ones that had no solutions.
+While the marriage did not work out, they still have a mutual respect and appreciation.
+She proves to be a strong and capable leader, finding solutions to many crises and coping with the ones that had no solutions.

 During the Brakiri Day of the Dead, in which the dead return for one night, the Brakiri on the station purchase a part of it for the night which includes Lochley's quarters.
 She is subsequently visited by the ghost of her friend Zoe, who confirms that she deliberately committed suicide by overdosing on drugs.
 Prior to this, nobody knew for certain whether Zoe's death was intentional.